 In my experience as an editor, a writer, and a book reviewer, I have learned the power of online books reviews.
 They help an author’s ranking at online bookstores.
 The higher the ranking, the better the sales.
-For each book review I write, I do my best to post the review on Amazon.com, BarnesandNoble.com, ChristianBook.com, Shelfari, and GoodReads.
-This, I hope, helps the author and gives a wider range of readers some good feedback on the book.
+For each book review I write, I do my best to post the review on Amazon.com, BarnesandNoble.com, GoodReads, and Shelfari, and when applicable, ChristianBook.com.
+This, I hope, helps the author and gives a wider range of readers some feedback on the book.

 Here are my 10 tips on writing a book review.

 1. Take Notes

 As you read a book, take note of things that really pop out to you.
 Things like quotes, a town name or character name.
 You might want to use this information in your review.
 It can be frustrating to go back searching for one detail to include.
 If you take notes as you go, this won’t be a problem.

 Check online for book reviews that have already been written on the book you’re reviewing.
 This is a good way to spark you memory on subplots you may have forgotten.

 When you’re ready to start writing, think about how you might explain the book to a friend.
 This might be exactly how you want to start writing.

 I recommend that you put the author’s name and book title in the first paragraph.
 I’ve seen reviews that don’t even list the author’s name!
 A good review is going to give the reader the information they need to find the book and purchase it.
 It’s important to give them that key information as soon as you can.